-We rely on third parties for raw materials needed for manufacturing tarcocimab.
+We rely on third parties for raw materials needed for manufacturing our product candidates.
 We may not be able to obtain adequate amounts in the future.
-These challenges are magnified by the international nature of our supply chain, which, for tarcocimab, requires drug substance and drug product sourced from single source suppliers from China, Japan, the United Kingdom, the United States and Switzerland.
-For example, the effects of health epidemics, like the COVID-19 pandemic and the resulting shelter-in-place, travel or similar restrictions may impact the timing of clinical resupply facing and BLA facing manufacturing activities.
+These challenges are magnified by the international nature of our supply chain, which, for tarcocimab and KSI-501, requires drug substance and drug product sourced from single source suppliers from China, Japan, the United Kingdom, the United States and Switzerland.

-We have no experience manufacturing any of our product candidates at a commercial scale.
-If we or any of our third-party manufacturers encounter difficulties in production, or fail to meet rigorously enforced regulatory standards, our ability to provide supply of our product candidates for clinical trials and regulatory applications or our products for patients, if approved, could be delayed or stopped, or we may be unable to establish a commercially viable cost structure.
+We have limited experience manufacturing any of our product candidates at a commercial scale.
+If we or any of our third-party manufacturers encounter difficulties in production, or fail to meet rigorously enforced regulatory standards, our ability to provide supply of our product candidates for clinical trials, or our ability to supply our products for patients, if approved, could be delayed or stopped, or we may be unable to establish a commercially viable cost structure.

 In order to conduct clinical trials of our product candidates, or supply commercial products, if approved, we will need to manufacture them in small and large quantities.
-Our third-party manufacturer has made only a limited number of lots of tarcocimab to date and has not made any commercial lots.
-The manufacturing processes for tarcocimab have never been tested at commercial scale and the process validation requirement (the requirement to consistently produce the active pharmaceutical ingredient used in tarcocimab in commercial quantities and of specified quality on a repeated basis and document its ability to do so) has not yet been satisfied.
+Our third-party manufacturer has made only a limited number of commercial scale lots of tarcocimab based on our ABC Platform.
 Our manufacturing partners may be unable to successfully increase the manufacturing capacity for any of our product candidates in a timely or cost-effective manner, or at all.
 In addition, quality issues may arise during scale-up activities.
 If our manufacturing partners are unable to successfully scale up the manufacture of our product candidates in sufficient quality and quantity, the development, testing and clinical trials of our product candidates may be delayed or become infeasible, and regulatory approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.
 The same risks would apply to any internal manufacturing facilities, should we in the future decide to build internal manufacturing capacity.